mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 //     })
 // })

-#TODO("the 2D graph")

 == Fault tolerant computing and redundancy
 The application of triple modular redundancy to computer systems was first introduced into academia by Lyons and Vanderkul @Lyons1962 in 1962.
-Like much of computer science, however, the authors trace the original concept back to John von Neumann
+Like much of computer science, however, the authors trace the original concept back to John von Neumann .
-#footnote("von Neumann was a prolific academic who invented many concepts important in computer science.")
-.
 In addition to introducing the application of TMR to computer systems, the authors also provide a rigorous Monte-Carlo mathematical analysis of the reliability of TMR.
 One important takeaway from this is that the only way to make a system reliably redundant is to split it into multiple components, each of which is more reliable than the system as a whole.
 In the modern FPGA concept, this